arcus/DART_analysis/README.md

 ## Initial setup

-Participant data are not stored in this repository.
+Participant data are **not** stored in this repository.
 The first time you clone this repository, you'll need to use your REDCap API tokens to download the raw data and then run the cleaning scripts before you can replicate any analyses.
+If you don't have API access to the DART REDCap project, you won't be able to fully replicate the results on your own machine.

-To do that, open `src/scripts` and run each of the scripts there in order (the cleaning scripts are all saved starting a number).
+To do download the raw data and clean it, open `src/scripts` and run each of the scripts there in order (the cleaning scripts are all saved starting with a number).
 Note the instructions about API tokens at the top of `01_redcap_api.R`.

 ## Running reports